Riparian woodlands, as they are known, are those on the banks of natural bodies of water and particularly rivers.

 Humans need wooded rivers, even if we don't always realise it.
 Increased flooding is partly linked to the loss of riparian forests.
 Floodplain woodlands act like a sponge, absorbing and then slowly releasing floodwater, moderating its impact on the landscape.
 In this way they can reduce the cost of flood protection measures.
 Equally they protect our water by slowing and absorbing some of the chemical run-off from agricultural land.

 A number of organisations, including Trees for Life, are working to help protect and restore this part of our natural heritage.
-In Achnashellach Forest, owned by Forest Enterprise (FE), our volunteers have been restoring the alder carr, a type of wet woodland which was previously drained for forestry.
-We are now working alongside FE and blocking up the drainage ditches to raise the water level once again.
+In Achnashellach Forest, owned by Forest Commission Scotland (FCS), our volunteers have been restoring the alder carr, a type of wet woodland which was previously drained for forestry.
+We are now working alongside FCS and blocking up the drainage ditches to raise the water level once again.

-Situated to the south of the Athnamulloch bothy in Glen Affric, the Gleann na Ciche exclosure (see the Spring 2002 edition of Caledonia Wild!) is particularly important because it protects the riparian woodlands which extend from the upper reaches of the watershed down to the floodplain.
+Situated to the south of the Athnamulloch bothy in Glen Affric, the Gleann na Ciche exclosure is particularly important because it protects the riparian woodlands which extend from the upper reaches of the watershed down to the floodplain.
 In Glen Affric there are areas where we have erected stock fences to protect areas of eared willow (Salix aurita) and alder alongside the Affric River.
 Birds such as the willow warbler (Phylloscopus trochilus) can already be heard returning to these areas, and it seems likely that water voles (Arvicola terrestris) in the vicinity may be benefiting from the increased amount of vegetation.

 Furthermore, we have been increasing the amount of aspen on the shores of Loch Beinn a Mheadhoin.
 Part of our aim is to increase the glen's long-term potential as suitable habitat for the beaver.
 Any successful beaver reintroduction would need to ensure that there was enough aspen to support beavers and other aspen-dependent organisms.
 Our work along Allt na Muic in recent years has essentially involved restoring a riparian corridor between Glens Affric and Moriston.